tmclnk/newman-reporter-json-stats/README.md

 ]
 ```

+Units are milliseconds, bytes, or epoch milliseconds.

+- `offset` is milliseconds from the start of the request
+- `timingPhases` is milliseconds of each phase

 ## Rationale - Continuous Testing

 Postman is great for quickly writing tests against API's.
 It lets us centralize